PrestaShop/docs/development/components/database/objectmodel.md

 $cms->delete();
 ```

 In this example, we retrieve an entity from the database, with its id.
-Then, we trigger the `delete()` method.
+Then, we trigger the `delete()` method, and the object will be removed from the database.
+[Complete reference here](https://github.com/PrestaShop/PrestaShop/blob/8.0.x/classes/ObjectModel.php#L877-L919).

+## Advanced usage

+### Partial update of an entity

+todo

+### Toggle status

+todo

+### Delete multiple entities

+todo

+### Associate an entity to a context

+todo

 ## Multiple stores and/or languages {#multiple-stores-languages}